f5devcentral/f5-big-iq-lab/docs/class1/module2/lab1.rst

    This will give you an ID which you can query using the **BIG-IQ Check AS3 Deployment Task**

+.. warning: If you encounter ``status: 422: /declare failed with status of 422, Failed to get cm-bigip-allBigipDevices device for address ...
+            Device not found in device group``, ssh the BIG-IQ CM and execute: ``bigstart restart restjavad``, when the service to come back and retry.

 5. Use the **BIG-IQ Check AS3 Deployment Task** collection to ensure that the AS3 deployment is successfull without errors:

    GET https\:\/\/10.1.1.4/mgmt/shared/appsvcs/task/<id>